ErikEJ/erikej.github.io/_posts/2020-08-31-ssdt-project-azure-datastudio.md

 Once the database project is ready to be deployed, you can Build and Publish it via the context menu.

-Build means create a .dacpac file from the scripts and settings in your project.
+**Build** means create a .dacpac file from the scripts and settings in your project.
 A .dacpac file is a .zip file that conforms to a standard format.

-Publish means take the resulting .dacpac file, and apply it against a new or existing Azure SQL (or SQL Server) database.
+**Publish** means take the resulting .dacpac file, and apply it against a new or existing Azure SQL (or SQL Server) database, to change the schema of the target database to match the desired schema described in the .dacpac file.

 It is also possible to build the project from the command line using the .NET Core cross-platform SDK, but [there are some rough edges currently](https://docs.microsoft.com/en-us/sql/azure-data-studio/sql-database-project-extension-build-from-command-line?view=sql-server-ver15).

 There is no command line publish support, so to publish from the command line, sqlpackage must be installed, and run against the built .dacpac file.
+(See below for a solution to that).

 Give the [extension a try](https://docs.microsoft.com/en-us/sql/azure-data-studio/sql-database-project-extension?view=sql-server-ver15), and provide feedback on the [GitHub repo](https://github.com/microsoft/azuredatastudio).